rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 {{% chapter_header "Refactor, refactor, refactor" "react-refactor" %}}

-There will come a time when you only want to refactor your code.
+There will come a time when you want to refactor your code.
 It doesn't matter if you are only using React, React and Redux or some other library or framework.
 Everyday you will learn a more elegant way of writing your code or a novel pattern to apply.

 Once you have a larger component tree in React, you may see patterns to distribute containers among presenters in a more elegant way.
 You will see abstractions in container and presenter relationships and vice versa.
 If you didn't apply proper naming conventions in your code base, you may want to introduce them now.